Kyriosity/read-write/README+/pencraft/README+/opuses/IT-memes.md

 > Where a calculator like ENIAC today is equipped with 18'000 vacuum tubes and weighs 30 tons, **computers in the future may** have only 1'000 vacuum tubes and perhaps **weigh only 1½ tons**.\
 _Popular Mechanics, March 1949_

-Wrongly assumed and quoted as a funny futuristic prognosis.
+Wrongly quoted as futuristic cringe, it wasn't.

 The same magazine over seven decades later: "Fully transistorized computer, the IBM 608, hit the market in late 1957.
 It weighed 1.2 tons."

 ---
 </details>